-The first byte that the FM24C04B expects after a start condition is the slave address.
-As shown in Figure 4, the slave address contains the device type, the device select, the page of memory to be accessed, and a bit that specifies if the transaction is a read or a write.
+The first byte that the FM24C16B expects after a Start condition is the slave address.
+As shown in Figure 4, the slave address contains the device type, the page of memory to be accessed, and a bit that specifies if the transaction is a read or a write.

-Bits 7-4 are the device type and should be set to 1010b for the FM24C04B.
+Bits 7-4 are the device type and should be set to 1010b for the FM24C16B.
 The device type allows other types of functions to reside on the 2-wire bus within an identical address range.
-Bits 3-2 are the device address.
-If bit 3 matches the A2 pin and bit 2 matches the A1 pin the device will be selected.
-Bit 1 is the page select.
-It specifies the 256-byte block of memory that is targeted for the current operation.
+Bits 3-1 are the page select.
+They specify the 256-byte block of memory that is targeted for the current operation.
 Bit 0 is the read/write bit.
 A 0 indicates a write operation.